Langhe when to go: small guide

 2. Visit the Wineries:

 This season is also a great time to visit the local wineries.
 The Langhe, as you know, are famous worldwide for their fine wines, especially Barolo and Barbaresco.
 Take advantage of summer to book a guided tasting, perhaps with a bike tour in the Barbaresco area, and discover the secrets of winemaking.
 The warm season is ideal for sampling white wines, too—Alta Langa, for example, will surely surprise you!
-The vegetable gardens are also generous this season, and plenty of excellent vegetables will add color to your dishes.
+The vegetable gardens are also generous this season, and there will be plenty of excellent vegetables to add color to your dishes.

 3. Explore the Picturesque Villages: